subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 $$ p(J_{i_1,...,i_p}) = {N^{p-1}\over{\pi p!}} \exp[-{(J_{i_1,...,i_p})^2 {N^{p-1}\over{ J^2 p!}}}]\ \ \ p\ge 3  $$

 This system can be analyzed using the replica method just as for the SK model.
-For $T>T_c$ there is no magnetization and this corresponds to the replica symmetric case.
+For $T>T_c$ there is no net magnetization and this corresponds to the replica symmetric case.
 For $T<T_c$ there is first order RSB, which results in the overlap distribution

 $$ {\overline P(q)}) = (1 - m)\delta(q-q_1) + m\delta(q-q_0)\ \ \ with \ \ \ 0\le q_0 \le q_1 \le 1\ \ \ and\ \ \ 0\le m\le 1    $$